erri4/erri4/README.md

 - **Features:** login system, contact search, chats

-> note: every mention of a func module is a mention to my functions repository. on my computer it is on my lib diractory for easier importing across all locations on my computer.
+> note: every mention of a func or WebsocketServer module is a mention to my pypackage repository. on my computer it is installed with pip for easier importing across all locations on my computer.

 # thanks